 This Agreement (which includes all Orders, the Policies and the DPA) is the parties’ entire agreement regarding its subject matter and supersedes any prior or contemporaneous agreements regarding its subject matter.
 In this Agreement, headings are for convenience only and “including” and similar terms are to be construed without limitation.
 This Agreement may be executed in counterparts (including electronic copies and PDFs), each of which is deemed an original and which together form one and the same agreement.

 Any amendments, modifications or supplements to this Agreement must be in writing and signed by each party’s authorized representatives or, as appropriate, agreed through electronic means provided by Miro.
 Nonetheless, with notice to Customer, Miro may modify the Policies to reflect new features or changing practices, but the modifications will not materially decrease Miro’s overall obligations during a Subscription Term.
-The terms in any Customer purchase order or business form will not amend or modify this Agreement and are expressly rejected by Miro; any of these Customer documents are for administrative purposes only and have no legal effect.
+The terms in any past, contemporaneous or future Customer purchase order, business form or vendor management portal will not amend or modify this Agreement and are expressly rejected by Miro; any of these documents are for administrative purposes only and have no legal effect.

 Waivers must be signed by the waiving party’s authorized representative and cannot be implied from conduct.
 If any provision of this Agreement is held invalid, illegal or unenforceable, it will be limited to the minimum extent necessary so the rest of this Agreement remains in effect.

 Neither party is liable for any delay or failure to perform any obligation under this Agreement (except for a failure to pay fees) due to events beyond its reasonable control, such as a strike, blockade, war, act of terrorism, riot, Internet or utility failures, refusal of government license or natural disaster.